Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 If you’re looking for more straightforward instant messaging solutions with extra flexibility and lower cost, check out our detailed list:

-Chanty — Best for teams that need advanced task management
+Chanty — best for teams prioritizing task management

 Chanty is an instant messaging app focused on task management, with solid team communication features that include: